 In addition to Deutsche Bahn, there are also private rail operators such as ODEG.
 You can contact the local press office for filming permits.

-Productions that require historical trains and / or historical train and train journeys could contact the following providers, such as:
+Productions that require historical trains and / or historical train journeys could contact the following providers, such as:

 Suburban-train-mock-up - variable set (as required) Berlin S-Bahn and U-Bahn / as well as regional trains

-Studio Babelsberg provides an original rotating suburban-train-mock-up - variable set (as required) Berlin S-Bahn and U-Bahn / as well as regional trains - that can be rented.
+Studio Babelsberg provides an original rotating suburban-train-mock-up - variable set (as required) Berlin S-Bahn and U-Bahn / as well as regional trains - that can be hired.
 Please contact Studio Babelsberg AG.